KayFrimp/alx-higher_level_programming/0x00-python-hello_world/README.md

 0. 0-run - Shell script runs a python script saved in $PYFILE.

-1. 1-run_inline = Shell script runs inline python code saved in  $PYCODE.
+1. 1-run_inline - Shell script runs inline python code saved in  $PYCODE.

+2. 2-print.py - Python script prints exactly \"Programming is like building a multilingual puzzle, followed by a new line.